-Collapsing the experimental data of the average shapes at fixed size $\langle \dot{\mathbf{u}}(t) \rangle_S$ gives an alternative powerful way to estimate the exponent γ , as reported in Figs. 4 and 5.
-Here we obtain the same exponents as from the average size measurements $\langle S \rangle_T$, i.e. $\gamma=2$, and $\gamma=1.76$, for LR and SR respectively.
+measurements $\langle S \rangle_T$ ; i.e., $\gamma = 2$ and $\gamma = 1.76$ for LR and SR, respectively.
 The collapsed average shapes correspond remarkably well to the theoretical predictions of Eqs.
 (8) and (9), including the behavior in the tails (shown in the SR case in the insets of Fig. 5).
+In the Supplemental Material [27], we further verify that neither the collapse nor the quantitative fit can be achieved using the MF prediction.

-Finally, it is well know that relaxation of eddy currents introduces a slow time scale into the dynamics, stretching avalanches in time [26].
-In Fig. 6, we have obtained an approximate collapse for the SR case in presence of eddy currents, using the theoretical value of $\gamma = 1.76$.
+Finally, it is well known that relaxation of eddy currents introduces a slow time scale into the dynamics, stretching avalanches in time [24].
+In Fig. 6, we have obtained an approximate collapse for the SR case in presence of eddy currents, using the theoretical value of $\gamma = 1.76$ .
 It is manifest that the resulting curve is different from the one predicted in absence of retardation effects.
-Hence, this is another unambiguous method to detect the presence of ECs, similarly to the leftward asymmetry of the temporal avalanche shapes at fixed durations [7].
+Hence, this is another unambiguous method to detect the presence of ECs, similarly to the leftward asymmetry of the temporal avalanche shapes at fixed durations [25].
 To go further and obtain predictions for the average shape in presence of ECs is difficult, as the shape strongly depends on the detailed parameters of the eddy currents.
-A step in that direction was obtained within MF in [26] for a particular model of retardation.
-Detailed comparison with experiments involve non-universal scales, and is left for a future pubblication.
+A step in that direction was obtained within MF in Ref.
+[24] for a particular model of retardation.
+Detailed comparison with experiments involve nonuniversal scales, and is left for a future publication.